Meanwhile Use Spaces for culture and arts

 Applications for premises are made using an electronic form.
 You can also apply for more than one space.
 However, please fill in a new form for each space you are applying for.
 The location cards include information on accessibility in the available spaces.

-Premises included in 2025 call
+Premises included in November 2025 call

-Business premises at Pyynikki swimming hall
+Business premises in Pyynikki swimming pool building

-Pirkankatu 10, business space No. 3
+Pirkankatu 10, business premises No. 3

 The traditional street-level premises and basement provide opportunities for many kinds of pop-up activities.
 The trams sliding by the windows provide easy transport to the site.